abbreviatedman/the-books-of-everyone/scrape/notes.md

 ### Priorities

-- Add the descriptions and fix any title inconsistencies based on the Vudu data.
 - Add both Shard Alices instead of Mirror Alice.
 - Make sure Martin Chatwin/The Beast has been updated to that name and id in episodes.json.
 - Consolidate Rupert/The Dark King